 Rubbish - Always carry out what you carry in.

-Tracks - Use tracks and do not make parallel tracks in swampy areas; in untracked areas try to stay on hard ground; never "blaze" new or old routes or erect cairns.
+Tracks - Use tracks and do not make parallel tracks in swampy areas; try to stay on hard ground in untracked areas; never "blaze" new or old routes or erect cairns.

 For more information bushwalking, visit the Confederation of Bushwalking Clubs site.